I am thinking about going to Mizzou and would like to visit campus. Can I visit Hillel?

 Of course!
 Hillel’s doors are always open for students to stop by during business hours, Monday-Friday 10am-4pm.
 The Hillel building has a library, kitchen, snack & coffee station, lounge, and more!
 Hillel also has WiFi throughout the whole building, making it the perfect place to get some work done or to relax.

 How many Jewish students are enrolled at Mizzou?

 There are approximately 700 Jewish undergraduate students at Mizzou.

 What does Hillel provide for students on Holidays?

 Programming and religious services are led by students, with the occasional visit of a guest Rabbi or student Rabbi.
 Rosh Hashanah, Yom Kippur, Sukkot, Hannukah, Tu B’Shevat, Purim, Passover and Yom HaShoah and Israel’s Independence Day are celebrated creatively on campus or at Hillel.

 I’m a student and I want to go to Israel one day.
 Can Mizzou Hillel help me get there?

 Mizzou Hillel offers plenty of opportunities.
 We offer an enhanced Birthright Israel trip, which is an amazing ten day experience for Jewish students to connect to other Tigers as well as students from all over the United States and Israel!
-Find out more about our trip here.
 We also have a plethora of connections with organizations and trip providers.
 These programs are amazing opportunities for Birthright Alumni and non-Jewish students to visit Israel.
 Contact Joel for more information.